daran124/food-app/README.md

 # food-app
-food search app using third api
+food search app using third  party api
+This aplliccation using react native technology